ginny-ulichney/ginny-ulichney.github.io/_portfolio/portfolio-14.md

 ---
-title: "Data Dashboards in R WAIAI tutorial"
+title: "Data Dashboards in R tutorial (WAIAI)"
 excerpt: "Tutorial on how to create data dashboards in R using Quarto for the Wharton AI and Analytics Initiative."
 collection: portfolio
 ---